Cincom

 Stage 4: Engagement & Retention

-Post-purchase, Lisa receives personalized financial wellness content and policy updates through her preferred communication channel—email and mobile app notifications.
+Post-purchase, Lisa receives a personalized welcome kit and policy updates through her preferred communication channel—email and mobile app notifications.
 If she has a question, she can use the insurer’s self-service portal.

 Stage 5: Advocacy & Loyalty